dra2020/fsm/README.md

 }
 ```

+Of course, a state machine might go from `ready` to not `ready` as many times as necessary simply by waiting on
+some new `Fsm`.

 Normally a Fsm-based class does not fire off any activity until the first time its `tick` function is called (rather than
 in the constructor).